Hurwa134/Hurwa134.github.io/SevenXSeven.1.md

 For the Seven in Seven project, I intend to do a guitar meditation each day, and create some kind of visual experience to accompany each guitar session.
 Playing guitar as a meditation every day, for seven days in a row, is my way of showing what it would be like if music were a religion to me.
 In this way, I am considering my meditation/guitar sessions to be my prayers.

-I am inspired by the concept of Wabi-Sabi, or imperfect beauty.
-Something that holds me back from practicing guitar (something I love) has been my perfectionism.
+I am definitely very inspired by the philosophy of Wabi-Sabi, or imperfect beauty.
+I am also curious about Kintsugi, which is the Japanese concept that broken things are more beautiful/like a piece of pottery with a crack that has been filled with gold, it is more beautiful having been broken.
 If I make mistakes during my meditation music it's imperfect beauty, and I won't judge it.
+I also think the approach of free-styling or improvisation is very similar to doing yoga, or other spiritual practices.

 ### Musical Prayer